netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 {:numbered="false"}

    This work has benefited from the discussions of User-group-based Security Policy over the years.
+In particular, {{?I-D.you-i2nsf-user-group-based-policy}}
-In particular, [I-D.you-i2nsf-user- group-based-policy] and [I-D.yizhou-anima-ip-to-access-control- groups] provide mechanisms to establish the mapping between the IP address/prefix of user and access control group ID.
+   and {{?I-D.yizhou-anima-ip-to-access-control-groups}} provide mechanisms to establish the mapping between the IP address/prefix of user and access control group ID.

-   Jianjie You, Myo Zarny, Christian Jacquenet, Mohamed Boucadair, and Yizhou Li contributed to an earlier version of [I-D.you-i2nsf-user- group-based-policy].
+   Jianjie You, Myo Zarny, Christian Jacquenet, Mohamed Boucadair, and Yizhou Li contributed to an earlier version of {{?I-D.you-i2nsf-user-group-based-policy}}.
    We would like to thank the authors of that draft on modern network access control mechanisms for material that assisted in thinking about this document.

    The authors would like to thank Joe Clarke, Bill Fenner, Benoit Claise, Rob Wiltion, David Somers-Harris for their valuable comments